Skip to main content View sitemap

 Architectural Controls Deposit

-Starting in Phase 2 and onward, any Eligible Contractor that purchases a lot and fails to comply with all architectural requirements may be suspended from further lot allocations and be subject to provision of a $7,500 performance bond on future purchases to achieve compliance.
-Individuals that purchase lots will be required to provide a $7,500 letter of credit at the time of Agreement signing, which would be released upon the architectural control inspection of the driveway and front yard landscaping.
+Starting in Phase 2 and onward, any Eligible Contractor that purchases a lot and fails to comply with all architectural requirements may be suspended from further lot allocations and be subject to provision of a $7,500 performance bond for each non-complying lot on future purchases to achieve compliance.
+Individuals that purchase lots will be required to provide a $7,500 (separate cheque or bank draft) at the time of Agreement signing, which would be released upon the architectural control inspection.

-For areas with combined walk and curb, the lot purchaser is required to landscape up to the inside sidewalk edge.
+For areas with combined walk and curb, the lot purchaser is required to landscape the boulevard up to the inside sidewalk edge (back of sidewalk).

 City Boulevards (Separate Walk & Curb)